crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Accepted PRs will get a Featureform Swag package and will be entered for a raffle for a $500 gift card
 - **Requirements**:
-    - All contributors that have a merged PR or tutorial submissions will receive commemorative swag and will be entered into a $500 raffle!
+    - All contributors that have merged PR or tutorial submissions will receive commemorative swag and will be entered into a $500 raffle!
     - Technical Contributions that are merged will receive a $250 gift card!
 - **How to sign up**: No special signup known.
 - **Issues**: See the [Featureform Repository issues](https://github.com/featureform/featureform/issues)